Kożuchów: History

 The town was founded in the 12th century, when it was part of the Kingdom of Poland.
-It was granted town rights in 1273 in the process of Ostdieslung.
-It became part of the Duchy of Głogów/Glogau under the Holy Roman Empire, ruled by the Piasts and Jagiellons until its dissolution in 1506.
+It was granted town rights in 1273 in the process of Ostsiedlung.
+As a result of the fragmentation of Poland, it became part of the Duchy of Głogów, ruled by the Piasts and Jagiellons until its dissolution in 1506.

 While it was still a part of Austrian Silesia, the town became highly significant to German literature during the Baroque era.
 During the Thirty Years War in 1632, war poet Andreas Gryphius witnessed the pillaging and burning of Freystadt by the Protestant army of King Gustavus Adolphus of Sweden.
 Gryphius immortalized the sack of the city in a detailed account entitled Fewrige Freystadt, which made him many enemies.

-In the Silesian Wars of the 18th century the town was annexed by Frederick the Great to the Kingdom of Prussia and, from 1871, was part of the Second Reich.
-After the defeat of Nazi Germany in World War II, Freystadt was renamed Kożuchów and was annexed to the People's Republic of Poland.
-The town's Silesian German-speaking population was forcibly expelled and replaced by an ethnic Polish population similarly expelled from the newly annexed Western regions of the USSR.
+In the Silesian Wars of the 18th century the town was annexed by Frederick the Great to the Kingdom of Prussia and, from 1871, was part of the German Empire.
+Three annual fairs were held in the town in the late 19th century.
+After the defeat of Nazi Germany in World War II, the town became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+It was renamed to its historic Polish name Kożuchów.
+The town's Silesian German-speaking population was expelled in accordance with the Potsdam Agreement and replaced by an ethnic Polish population similarly expelled from former eastern Poland annexed by the USSR.